On the maximum black hole mass at solar metallicity: Introduction

-Both of the above calculations have employed ``Dutch''-like wind mass loss prescriptions that are selections of wind models from various papers and and commonly used in detailed evolutionary calculations.
-However, recent years offered various detailed studies of massive stars and their mass loss through stellar winds (e.g., \cite{kk17,Bjorklund2021,alex23a}).
+Both of the above calculations have employed ``Dutch''-like wind mass loss prescriptions, which have been considered for years the standard setup in 1D stellar evolution.
+The Dutch wind prescription orbits around the use of three different mass loss models: one for thin winds (\citealt{vink01}), one for thick winds where the switch from thin to thick winds is placed on the mass fraction of surface hydrogen $X_{\rm surf}>$~0.4 (\citealt{NugisLamers2000}) and one for dust-driven winds at effective temperature $T_\text{eff}<$~10 kK (\citealt{deJager1988}).
+However, recent years offered various detailed studies of massive stars and their mass loss through stellar winds (e.g., \citealt{kk17,Bjorklund2021,alex23a}).
 We take advantage of these new results to update our calculations.
 Additionally, in ~\cite{Bavera2023} only non-rotating models were used, and in \cite{Martinet2023} a rather modest overshooting was employed ($\alpha_{\rm ov} \sim 0.2$).

 Here we propose an updated collection of wind-mass loss prescriptions that can be applied to all massive stars that are expected to form BHs.
-We also advocate for the use of rotating models to better represent the reality of stellar populations and the adoption of high overshooting values ($\alpha_{\rm ov}=0.5$) for all massive stars as showed by ~\cite{Scott2021}.
+We also advocate for the use of rotating models to better represent the reality of stellar populations and the adoption of high overshooting values ($\alpha_{\rm ov}\sim0.5$) for massive stars as showed by ~\cite{Scott2021}.
 We perform most of our models with our updated version of {\tt MESA}, and we cross-check our {\tt MESA} results with a couple of calculations performed with our {\sc Genec} models.
-Both codes are made to run possibly the same physics (same winds, rotation, convection/overshooting, angular momentum transport).
+Both codes are made to run possibly the same physics (same winds, rotation, convection/overshooting, angular momentum and chemical transport).